brunobwn/memoryGame/readme.md

-# Rick and Mourty Memory Game in Javascript
+# Rick and Morty Memory Game in Javascript

 This is a project to study DOM manipulation in Javascript.
 A simple and funny memory game, witch had a score based on how long you take to find a pair (-time +points) and right guess streak (multiplier).